McGill course number EDEC 215 (B.Ed)/ EDTL 515 (MA)

 - B.Ed students who do not pass should register for the specially designed courses EDEC 202 “Effective Communication” in the winter term.
 Additionally, consult your departmental academic adviser to discuss options for other courses or tutoring before re-taking the exam.

-- B.Ed students require permission from ISA to re-take the exam more than 4 times.
-Email isa.education [at] mcgill.ca for an appointment to discuss the steps you will be taking to prepare for your next attempt.
+- B.Ed students who don't pass the EETC exam at the 4th attempt require permission from ISA Director to re-take the exam.
+Email isa.education [at] mcgill.ca for an appointment with the ISA Director to seek permission.
+Please be prepared to discuss during the meeting the steps you will be taking to get ready for your next attempt.

 - MATL students are required to withdraw from the program after 4 attempts.